As technology continues to grow rapidly, its impact has been felt far and wide, even in the motorcycle riding world.

 JBL Audio system for exceptional sound quality

-Another feature that keeps this motorcycle intercom ahead of the pack lies in the JBL audio system it comes integrated with.
+Another feature that keeps this motorcycle intercom ahead of the pack lies in the JBL speakers and audio system it comes integrated with.

 With these JBL speakers, you’ll not only get to enjoy super-clear communication with fellow riders, but you’ll enjoy truly pleasurable music listening experience.